awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-concepts.md

 ## Administrator and target accounts<a name="stacksets-concepts-accts"></a>

 An *administrator account* is the AWS account in which you create stack sets\.
 For stack sets with service\-managed permissions, the administrator account is either the organization's management account or a delegated administrator account\.
 A stack set is managed by signing in to the AWS administrator account in which it was created\.

 A *target account* is the account into which you create, update, or delete one or more stacks in your stack set\.
 Before you can use a stack set to create stacks in a target account, you must set up a trust relationship between the administrator and target accounts\.

-## Stack sets<a name="stacksets-concepts-stackset"></a>
+## AWS CloudFormation StackSets<a name="stacksets-concepts-stackset"></a>

 A *stack set* lets you create stacks in AWS accounts across regions by using a single CloudFormation template\.
 All the resources included in each stack are defined by the stack set's CloudFormation template\.
 As you create the stack set, you specify the template to use, in addition to any parameters and capabilities that template requires\.

-After you've defined a stack set, you can create, update, or delete stacks in the target accounts and Regions you specify\.
-When you create, update, or delete stacks, you can also specify operation preferences, such as the order of regions in which you want the operation to be performed, the failure tolerance beyond which stack operations stop, and the number of accounts in which operations are performed on stacks concurrently\.
+After you've defined a stack set, you can create, update, or delete stacks in the target accounts and AWS Regions you specify\.
+When you create, update, or delete stacks, you can also specify operation preferences, such as the order of Regions in which you want the operation to be performed, the failure tolerance beyond which stack operations stop, and the number of accounts in which operations are performed on stacks concurrently\.

 A stack set is a regional resource\.
-If you create a stack set in one Region, you can't see it or change it in other Regions\.
+If you create a stack set in one AWS Region, you can't see it or change it in other Regions\.

 ## Permission models for stack sets<a name="stacksets-concepts-stackset-permission-models"></a>